kafkareceiver

 Topic string `mapstructure:"topic"`

-// Encoding of the messages (default "otlp_proto")
+// Encoding holds the expected encoding of messages (default "otlp_proto")

 Encoding string `mapstructure:"encoding"`